fbpx

 If your tax debt continues to grow and becomes unmanageable – or if a massive financial setback has you in dire straits, without the means to pay the government what you owe – then you’ve found yourself in a truly desperate position.

 Thankfully, there are ways to negotiate for a reduced debt with the IRS.
-The first is to work with a tax professional to write up an offer in compromise.
+The first is to work with a tax expert to write up an offer in compromise.

 You can also use an IRS pre-qualifying tool to determine if you might be eligible.
 Note that this is no guarantee that the IRS will accept your offer.
 Your tax debt will continue to grow while the IRS deliberates your offer.